pingleware/redeecash.exchange/data/README.md

 ## Audit Requirements

 Since these filings are voluntary for non-public companies, an audit by an independent CPA is voluntary and not required.
-A managerial audit is encouraged using an algorithmic auditing tool such as https://github.com/pingleware/bestbooks-auditor
+A managerial audit is encouraged using an algorithmic auditing tool such as https://github.com/pingleware/bestbooks-auditor.

+A ConsolidatedAuditTrail contract is created and updated during transfers, miniting and burning of tokens.
+Audit trail is retreived by symbol.

 ## Company Reporting